 Research has shown that after one injection, Vitamin D levels continue to rise for several weeks, and will remain improved for several months. [study]

 We use Vitamin D3.
 This is the form that the body can use right away without need to convert it.

-Recent blood work is required to confirm your low vitamin D status before an injection can be administered.
+Recent blood work (within the last month) is required to confirm your low vitamin D status before an injection can be administered.
 This can be obtained from your MD or your ND.

 Injections are typically repeated in 3 to 6 months.
 Blood work will need to be repeated before your second injection to confirm how your body is using the injection.